jspaezp/msflattener/README.md

 contain all of the data in the original file, but to provide an intermediate representation that is fast to read by other tools.

+This approach is burrowed from the genomics world, where it is common to have intermediate representatinos of your data that do not have all information from the progenitor data (trimmed fastq files for example);
+but instead focus on just being usable for the next tool in your analysis pipeline.

 ## Rationale

 timsTOF data is internally organized in a peak-wise fashion with